-WGH211 [Fall 1] Gender and Health: Introductory Perspectives
+WGH211 [Returns in 2021-2022] Gender and Health: Introductory Perspectives*

-This course will introduce students to gender as a theoretical concept and a category of analysis in public health-that is, the way gender has contributed to differentially structuring women and men’s experiences of health.
+This course will introduce students to gender as a theoretical concept and a category of analysis in public health-that is, the way gender has contributed to deferentially structuring women and men’s experiences of health.
 The course aims to answer such questions as: How has gender influenced the construction of public health in diverse societies?
 How do our social frameworks and structures, such as gender, affect people’s experiences and expectations of health?

 This course is designed for students who wish to enhance their understanding of, and skills to address, the social and cultural factors that have influenced the development of individual’s and societal health.
 The interfaces among gender, class, race/ethnicity and sexuality will also be emphasized.

 The course will cover a broad range of health issues for which gender has been of special importance.
 Topics to be covered include: reproductive health, sexual health and sexuality; violence; occupational health and work; chronic and communicable disease.
 Issues relating to the distribution of health, disease and well-being, including policy, will be addressed across sessions.
 Additionally, sessions will include international, domestic, and historical perspectives, with attention paid to both epidemiologic research and policy dimensions.